-Zero-ELEC asked a question about the Ninja Gaiden games that I thought were interesting, so let’s have a look!
+Zero-ELEC asked some question about the Ninja Gaiden games that I thought were interesting, so let’s have a look:

 1) What are the Fiends in the modern Ninja Gaiden games?
 Are they demons?
 What’s the word used for them in Japanese?
 Are they implied to be the same bad guys as in the originals (The Demon and all that)?